bblfsh/python-pydetector/README.md

 Currently this works on a file by file basis, not examining dependencies recursively.

-It it developer as a semi-independing part of the [Babelfish](https://github.com/src-d/babelfish) project.
+It it developer as a semi-independent part of the [Babelfish](https://github.com/src-d/babelfish) project.

 ```bash